Should you host a live or pre-recorded webinar?

 The Enterprise Collective sells pre-recorded webinars through Podia.
 Their webinar with Sophie Cliff includes a PDF copy of the presentation and a mini workbook as a bonus digital download.

 (You can create a webinar landing page like Save Your Town and The Enterprise Collective's with Podia.
-Try it out for yourself with a 14-day free trial.)
+Sign up for a free Podia account today .)

 The Enterprise Collective is also honest about their webinar being pre-recorded, and they explain why: